2008-09 Program on Algebraic Methods in Systems Biology and Statistics

-The unifying theme of the program is the development and use of a particular set of tools from algebra, algebraic geometry, and discrete mathematics to solve problems in statistics and biology.
+The unifying theme of the program was the development and use of a particular set of tools from algebra, algebraic geometry, and discrete mathematics to solve problems in statistics and biology.

 Description of Activities

-Workshops: The Kickoff Workshop and Tutorial will be September 14-17, 2008.
-The principal goal of the workshop will be to engage a broadly representative segment of the mathematical, statistical, and life sciences communities to determine research directions to be pursued by working groups during the program.
+Workshops: The Kickoff Workshop and Tutorial was held September 14-17, 2008.
+The principal goal of the workshop was to engage a broadly representative segment of the mathematical, statistical, and life sciences communities to determine research directions to be pursued by working groups during the program.

-There will also be mid-program workshops organized by the working groups, and a Transition Workshop, at the end of the program, to disseminate program results and chart a path for future research in the area.
+There were also mid-program workshops organized by the working groups, and a Transition Workshop, at the end of the program, to disseminate program results and chart a path for future research in the area.

-Working Groups: The working groups meet regularly throughout the program to pursue particular research topics identified in the kickoff workshop (or subsequently chosen by the working group participants).
+Working Groups: The working groups met regularly throughout the program to pursue particular research topics identified in the kickoff workshop (or subsequently chosen by the working group participants).
 The working groups consist of SAMSI visitors, postdoctoral fellows, graduate students, and local faculty and scientists.
-It is not necessary to be continually resident at SAMSI to maintain connection to the working groups.
+It was not necessary to be continually resident at SAMSI to maintain a connection to the working groups.

 - Dynamics from Structure